 |Agriculture, Fishery and Forestry||2.39%|

 According to a recent McKinsey report, Vietnam’s middle-class population will expand by 10 million over the next decade.
 As a result, the country will be host to 36 million middle-class people by 2030.
 Moreover, the percentage of people living in urban areas will constitute 44% of the population, driving consumption and income growth.

-Currently, the majority of Vietnam’s middle-class population resides in HCMC and Hanoi, with each city housing more than 10 million in each city.
+Most of Vietnam’s middle-class population resides in HCMC and Hanoi, housing more than 10 million in each city.
 However, urbanization will reach smaller cities like Can Tho, Da Nang, and Hai Phong over the next decade.

 Government Support & Outline for Hanoi

 The economy of Hanoi has continuously expanded.
 The predicted 8.8% GDP (Gross Domestic Product) has revenue of VND 130,000 billion.

 Hanoi plans to bolster its economy and reform its growth model by leveraging “Industrial Revolution 4.0” and promoting global integration.
 As per the plan, the government is primarily focussing on restructuring the administrative system, enhancing business conditions, and promoting economic development in accordance with the Organization for Economic Cooperation and Development (OECD) standards.

 Moreover, the action plan focuses on achieving rapid development in a sustainable manner.
 In order to realize this goal, it is imperative to promote social welfare activities, enforce measures to raise the standards of living, and eventually reduce the income gap between rural and urban areas.